moliver28/research-handbook/content/handbook/product/_index.md

 ## Contributing to the Product Handbook

 The product handbook is widely referenced by product managers and cross-functional team members.
 Therefore, we want to follow a consistent change management process so all affected collaborators are aligned and informed when there are changes (specially new requirements, processes, meetings, etc.) that affect their workflow.
-To help ensure awareness across teams, when suggesting a change to the product handbook, please use the `Change-Product-Handbook` [merge request description template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Change-Product-Handbook.md).

-This template will also help you out by automatically adding labels and assigning required reviewers.

-You will also be asked to indicate which type of change you are suggesting:
+It is helpful to indicate which type of change you are suggesting:
 - Small improvement (typos, clarifications, etc.)
 - Adding a new section
 - Modifying existing section